 Number of stripes: 4

-and running on fs3, as defined above, we see the performance shown in Figure 4 and listed in Table 1.
+and running on the fs3 file system, as defined above, we see the performance shown in Figure 4 and listed in Table 1.
 Recall that each compute node on ARCHER has 24 compute cores and that all cores per node are used when running benchio, giving 24 writers per node.